Government of the 34th Dáil: Events affecting the government

-Prior to the nomination of Taoiseach, a row ensued after four TDs of the Regional Independent Group (Michael Lowry, Gillian Toole, Barry Heneghan and Danny Healy-Rae) sought to be part of a technical group, granting them Dáil speaking rights and positioning itself on the opposition benches, while also supporting the government.
+Prior to the nomination of Taoiseach in 2025, a row ensued after four TDs of the Regional Independent Group (Michael Lowry, Gillian Toole, Barry Heneghan and Danny Healy-Rae) sought to be part of a technical group, granting them Dáil speaking rights and positioning itself on the opposition benches, while also supporting the government.
 This was rejected by opposition parties, resulting in chaotic exchanges in the Dáil.
 On 3 February 2025, eleven days after the government was formed, Ceann Comhairle Verona Murphy ruled that the Regional Group could not form a technical group for the purposes of speaking rights.
 This was welcomed by opposition parties.
 The next day, the Regional Independent Group and government parties conceded and said they would not challenge Murphy's ruling.

 However, on 25 March, angry and chaotic exchanges broke out in the Dáil again leading Ceann Comhairle Verona Murphy to adjourn the session after the government won a vote to change standing orders which allowed the Regional Independents' technical group, coalition backbenchers and government-aligned independents additional speaking time in the Dáil, a reduction in time for debating the order of business and halving Taoiseach's Questions time.
 Taoiseach Micheál Martin defended the changes, stating that they did not alter Opposition speaking time or reduce government accountability, dismissing Opposition reactions as "wholly disproportionate."
 Sinn Féin leader Mary Lou McDonald strongly criticised the move, calling it an "absurd brazen stroke" that would undermine the Dáil.
 The following day, the Opposition parties informed Murphy that they had no confidence in her to perform the role of Ceann Comhairle and that she had a week to consider resigning before they tabled an official motion of no confidence in her.
 The vote was held on 1 April 2025, with Murphy retaining her position as Ceann Comhairle by 96 votes to 71.

+On 12 April 2026, a joint motion of no confidence in the government was tabled by opposition parties in the aftermath of fuel protests which had caused widespread disruption to transport networks, fuel supply chains and economic activity in the country.
+The motion gained support from Labour, the Social Democrats, People Before Profit, the Green Party, Aontú, Independent Ireland, Sinn Féin and 100% Redress.
+Taoiseach Micheál Martin and other ministers faced criticism from backbenchers during a meeting held on the same day, with Martin being described to be "very out of touch" and "very narky".
+On 14 April, the government moved a counter-motion of confidence.
+During the debate, Michael Healy-Rae, an independent TD for Kerry, tendered his resignation as Minister of State at the Department of Agriculture, Food and the Marine, and declared that he would vote against the government, saying that it had "let the people of Ireland down".
+His brother, Danny Healy-Rae, also voted no confidence in the government.